 In addition, Shampoos for oily hair should not be used on those with dry hair and vice versa.
 A shampoo developed for straight hair will also be ineffective if curly or coily hair.

-To fix your hair problems and attain healthy, lustrous hair, you’ll need to know everything there is to know about shampoo.
+To fix your hair problems and attain healthy, lustrous hair, you’ll need to know everything about shampoo.

-Learn about the many different types of shampoo that have been around for over a century, as well as the many diverse ways they can be used other than to clean your hair.
+Learn about the many different types of shampoo that have been around for over a century and the many diverse ways they can be used besides cleaning hair.

 1. Everyday Shampoo

-This is a daily shampoo for folks who don’t have any special hair requirements.
+This is a daily shampoo for folks with no special hair requirements.
 It is gentle and includes only a small amount of cleaning chemicals.

-Regular shampoos are one of the different types of shampoo that are appropriate for all hair types.
+Regular shampoos are one type of shampoo appropriate for all hair types.
 Furthermore, Shampoos for everyday use are typically made with powerful cleansing agents that maintain hair hydrated, healthy, and lustrous.

 They’re also soap and alkaline-free, making them suitable for everyday usage.